stl-project/stl-web/faqs.md

 <hr class="mt-5" width="30%"/>
 #### Do you send SMS in the middle of the night?

 We ensure that people are not awoken from their sleep and send SMS only during *opening hours*.
-We at [spread-the.love](/) are rather liberal when these hours are and send SMS only between 10am and 3pm local time.
+We at [spread-the.love](/) are rather liberal when these hours are and send SMS only between about 10am and 6pm local time.

 <hr class="mt-5" width="30%"/>
 ### How do you fund this?